froggestspirit/SDATTool/README.md

 Un-edited rebuilt SDAT files using the -o flag should work normally in-game, if not please let me know.

-New in version 0.7.0:
+New in version 0.8.0:

--Code is cleaned up more

--Unpacking and building are now dramatically faster
+-SWAR files now unpack in their own directory as SWAVs.
+Building will look for a built SWAR first, then if not found, build the SWAR from the SWAVs